Wonders of Paris in 24 Hours | A Whirlwind One Day Itinerary

 Luckily, Hexagone Café is just around the corner from Tour Montparnasse, which makes it a convenient stop.
 They have one of the most aromatic coffees with the perfect créma plus the area is not too touristy.

-6:30 pm – 8:00 pm – Eiffel Tower
+7:00 pm – 9:00 pm – Eiffel Tower

-You’ll likely want to catch the metro to save time and head west a few stops to the most famous structure in Paris.
+You’ll likely want to catch the metro to save time and head west a few stops to the most recognizable structure in Paris.
 No itinerary for Paris in 24 hours – or any amount of time – would be complete without a stop at the Eiffel Tower.

-8:00 pm – 8:30 pm Arc de Triomphe and Av.
+9:00 pm – 10:00 pm Arc de Triomphe and Av.
 Champs Elysees

 Is 24 hours in Paris enough?